-As the parent of a 2-year-old who really, really hates brushing teeth (and has tried every suggestion under the sun for making this twice-daily routine even marginally less like capturing and defanging a mountain lion), I worry constantly about dental hygiene.
+As the parent of a 2-year-old who really hates brushing teeth, I worry constantly about dental hygiene.
+I have tried every suggestion under the sun.
 There’s only so much quality brushing that can happen under these conditions.

-Instagram, scenting my mounting despair like a shark on the hunt, has peppered my feed with expensive toddler toothbrushes that will allegedly make my problems disappear with the wave of a child-sized, bristled wand — complete with images of rotting baby teeth should I fail to buy in.
-The U-shaped options have particularly captured my attention, as reaching the back teeth has become my daily Everest.
-The only study I could find was almost shockingly down on the U-shaped brush, labeling it almost useless against plaque and hardly different from not brushing at all.
+Instagram has peppered my feed with expensive toddler toothbrushes that will allegedly make my problems disappear with the wave of a child-sized, bristled wand.
+The U-shaped options (which look similar to a retainer) have particularly captured my attention, as reaching the back teeth has become my daily Everest.
+The only study I could find was shockingly down on this brush, labeling it almost useless against plaque and hardly different from not brushing at all.
 Are there other studies, perhaps with children involved (this study used adults), that point to a different conclusion?
 All of the ads promise these brushes are data-backed and dentist-approved!

 —Desperate for Dental Help

 I, like all parents, hear you.
-The hope I can offer you from the other side is that I finally have gotten my 8-year-old to brush his teeth well, by allowing him to watch YouTube while he does it.
+The hope I can offer you from the other side is that I finally have gotten my 10-year-old to brush his teeth well, by allowing him to watch YouTube while he does it.
 I know you said you tried everything, but have you tried MrBeast?
-Just think about it… (Seriously, though, don’t — MrBeast is not for your toddler.)
+Just think about it… (I’m kidding, don’t — MrBeast is not for your toddler.)

 I can see the lure of the Instagram ads — these toothbrushes look so easy.
 For the uninitiated, this product is basically a mouth-shaped brushing apparatus attached to an adorable animal handle.
 You shoot some foam-based toothpaste on it, stick it in your kid’s mouth, and either move it around (manual option, $39) or it does it for you (electric toothbrush option, ranging from $59 to $79).